RahulAloth/BMS/PSOC™_4_HVPA-SPM_1.0.md

 - Direct communication with **zonal ECUs** via CAN‑FD
 - Daisy‑chain communication with **cell monitoring ICs** via Iso‑UART
 - Reuse of existing **AUTOSAR MCAL CAN stacks**
-- Elimination of a separate MCU in the battery junction box
+- Eliminates the need for an additional MCU in the battery junction box

-### ASCII Architecture Diagram
+### Architecture Diagram (ASCII)

 +-------------------------------+
 |   PSOC™ 4 HVPA-SPM 1.0        |